zencart/documentation/content/dev/plugins/encapsulated_plugins/upgrading.md

 zc_plugins/MyPlugin/1.0.0
 ```

-you can rename this to
+you can duplicate this to

 ```
 zc_plugins/MyPlugin/1.0.1